 For me, this time of year is bittersweet.
 Gone are the long, hot days of summer filled with fun on the water and weekend hike trips.
 But on the other hand – here are the days of snuggling in front of the fireplace, yummy crock pot dinners and inviting friends/family into your home for a warm meal.
-Once I accept that summer is truly over, I immediately begin to start planning for holiday festivities with the first being one of my favorites, Thanksgiving.
+Once I accept that summer is truly over, I immediately begin to start planning for holiday festivities..
+Let’s get started: read on to see my rustic Thanksgiving tablescape ideas!

 This is the first year that we will be having Thanksgiving dinner at our house so of course that means I need to go all out with a beautiful tablescape, right?
 I thought so too 😉 Admittedly, it will most likely just be the two of us (three if you count our pup, Sage).
 Both of our families live out of state so it makes it hard to always be together for the holidays.
 But you can believe me when I say that we will still be busting out the good china and filling our bellies with turkey and pie in style.
 It’s Thanksgiving tradition! (or at least it is now 😉 )

-I teamed up with Keeley (our favorite Bozeman photographer) to bring you today’s post all about how I styled our Thanksgiving table along with a few tips for creating your own!
+I teamed up with Keeley (our favorite Bozeman photographer) to bring you today’s post all about how I created our Thanksgiving tablescape along with a few tips for creating your own!

 (Some affiliate links are provided in this post for convenience.
 To read my full disclosure, click here.)